 What do you get when you work on the same problem or work to make progress for 700 years?
 You get 20+ generations of insights, efforts, and commitment.
 How do you ensure that this work has meaning, is not lost, and is carried forward?
 You embed your progress in writing, teaching, and a series of physical movements.
 Then, you hand it over to the next generation before you pass away.
 Chen style tai chi chuan is a gift.
 It is a living body of knowledge where we participate in a long standing tradition and learn a bit about our bodies and ourselves along the way.

-Chen style tai chi is recognizable for its combination of fast and slow movements that alternate between relaxation and use of power.
+Chen style tai chi is an internal Chinese martial art recognizable for its combination of fast and slow movements that alternate between relaxation and use of power.
 It is the oldest form of tai chi originating in Chenjiagou (Chen Village) in the 13th Century and influenced the development of the other main styles of tai chi.

 You don’t have to practice tai chi to find this history and development super interesting.
 If you are a practitioner of any style, it is amazing to see how your current efforts and lineage are taking part in a long history advancing what we know about ourselves and the connection between the body’s movements and our mental and physical state.
 Here I’ve condensed an overview of the history, movements, and current modern forms.

 What is Chen Style Tai Chi at Its Core?